AustinTSchaffer/DailyProgrammer/README.md

 subreddit](https://www.reddit.com/r/DailyProgrammer).
 Each subdirectory under one of these is labeled by the convention "C[challenge#]-[ChallengeName]".

-## Foo-Bar
+## InterviewChallenges

-The "foobar" directory contains challenges that were given to me by Google's recruitment beta, "foobar."
-I completed three of the five challenges, but the beta crashed so I was unable to complete all five.
-Most of the solutions are currently undocumented but may be at a later date.
-Some of the solutions have postmortems which evaluate how bad my speed-code was.
+This directory contains challenges that were completed for

 ## CodeWars